fxxkthesystem/mailhops-api/README.md

 $ pecl install mongo

 # add extension=mongo.so to the php.ini
-# php5 not stores it in
+# php5 now stores it in
 $ vim /etc/php-5.5.ini

 # install default collections